luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 # Exit this script on any error.
 set -euo pipefail
-# set the index
+# set the changeable elements
-IDX=/home/camp/ziffo/working/oliver/genomes/index/GRCh38.p12_STAR_index
+BAM=/home/camp/ziffo/working/oliver/projects/airals/alignment/D7_samples/

-for SAMPLE in VCP CTRL;
+for SAMPLE in $BAM;
 do
-    for REPLICATE in 1 2 3;
+    for REPLICATE in 1 2 3 4 5 6;
     do
         # Build the name of the files.
         READ1=reads/${SAMPLE}_${REPLICATE}_R1.fq